-On July 2, 2018, the Company entered into a stock purchase agreement pursuant to which the Company acquired all of the outstanding capital stock of ATCO Rubber Products, Inc. (ATCO) for approximately \$156.7 million, net of the estimated working capital adjustment.
-The total purchase price consisted of \$151.4 million in cash at closing and a contingent consideration arrangement which requires the Company to pay the former owner up to \$12.0 million based on EBITDA growth of the acquired business.
+On July 2, 2018, the Company entered into a stock purchase agreement pursuant to which the Company acquired all of the outstanding capital stock of ATCO Rubber Products, Inc. (ATCO) for approximately \$158.1 million, net of the working capital adjustments.
+The total purchase price consisted of \$151.8 million in cash at closing and a contingent consideration arrangement which requires the Company to pay the former owner up to \$12.0 million based on EBITDA growth of the acquired business.
 ATCO is an industry leader in the manufacturing and distribution of insulated HVAC flexible duct systems and will support the Company's strategy to grow its Climate Products businesses to become a more valuable resource to its HVAC customers.
 The acquired business is reported in the Company's Climate segment.

+For the year ended December 28, 2019, ATCO had net sales of approximately \$190.1 million.
 For the year ended December 29, 2018, the Company's total net sales included \$90.0 million of revenue recognized by ATCO from the date of acquisition.
 ATCO had revenues of approximately \$166.0 million in its fiscal year ending December 31, 2017 (unaudited).

 The following table presents condensed pro forma consolidated results of operations as if the ATCO acquisition has occurred at the beginning of 2017.
-The pro forma information does not purport to be indicative of the results that would have been obtained if the operations had actually been combined during the periods presented, and is not necessarily indicative of operating results to be expected in future periods.
+The pro forma information does not purport to be indicative of the results that would have been obtained if the operations had actually been combined during the periods presented and is not necessarily indicative of operating results to be expected in future periods.
 The most significant pro forma adjustments to the historical results of operations relate to the application of purchase accounting and the financing structure.

-For the Year Ended
+For the Y ear En ded

 (In thousands, except per share data) 2018 2017

 Net sales \$ 2,595,454 \$ 2,431,972

 Net income 111,482 90,270

 Basic earnings per share \$ 1.96 \$ 1.59

 Diluted earnings per share 1.95 1.57